-Anyone and everyone is welcome to attend these monthly sessions.
+Anyone and everyone is welcome to attend these bi-monthly sessions.
 A record is taken of discussions and is circulated to interested individuals and is posted on the website.

 Networks and Supporters

 Anyone who participates brings their own networks to the table and helps connect people and ideas around particular projects.
 A number of community organisations and businesses are also involved directly in Energise Ōtaki or contribute to particular projects.
-The main organisation based supporters and partcipants are: Ōtaki College, Ōtaki Mail, Ōtaki Central Technology Park, Kāpiti Coast District Council, Ōtaki Community Board, Transition Towns Ōtaki, Blended Fuel Solutions Ltd., and Astra Technologies.
+The main organisation based supporters and participants are: Ōtaki College, Ōtaki Mail, Ōtaki Commercial Park, Kāpiti Coast District Council, Ōtaki Community Board, Transition Towns Ōtaki, Blended Fuel Solutions Ltd., and Astara Technologies.

 Energise Ōtaki Inc.

 The Energise Ōtaki Inc. has been created to provide a formal legal structure to handle any funds and manage financial and accountability processes.
 The Trust Chairperson also facilitates the monthly sessions and the Secretary records activities and minutes.
 The Trust reports at the end of each meeting on any formal transactions and business.

 Energise Ōtaki Inc is a Charitable Trust — CC55893.